-Tying back to the self-importance aspect that I think is safe to say unless you’re dissociative we all have to some extent, we all naturally think we are special in some way or another.
+Tying back to the self-importance aspect that I think is safe to say (unless you’re dissociative), we all naturally think we are special in some way or another.

 Special aside, we almost certainly all believe we are ‘unique’.
 Science tells us this quite explicitly – our DNA is unique to us.
 We are verifiably ALL unique.

 How many times have you heard someone say, ‘nobody understands me’ or ‘you wouldn’t understand’ or ‘you haven’t walked in my shoes’.

 These statements come from a very organic place in my opinion.
 We believe that others won’t understand us and if someone could understand they would need to be of similar status to us (i.e. we perceive them as people we value almost as highly or as highly as our self-importance level).

 4 – Requiring Excessive Admiration.
 This is probably the most specific of the symptoms on the list, but it is still not specific enough.